fastify/fast-json-stringify/README.md

 ```

 ##### Set
-Set will be serialized as array, with items being ordered by the add order:
+A set will be serialized as an array, with items being ordered by the add order:
 ```javascript
 const set = new Set()